Hoyasumii/bee-movie/README.md

 What were they like?

 Huge and crazy.
-They talk cra
+They talk craz